Sahara Diaries, Part 5: Night of the Thousand Stars, Snakes, and other Deadly Encounters

 This is just one part of a six-part series on our camel trek in the Moroccoan Sahara.
 To read the full story, please click here.

-3 thoughts on “Sahara Diaries, Part 5: Night of the Thousand Stars, Snakes, and other Deadly Encounters
+3 responses to “Sahara Diaries, Part 5: Night of the Thousand Stars, Snakes, and other Deadly Encounters”

 It’s true the tent under the stars...truly amazing...i had photoshoped the same scenerio back 10+ years ago, but didn’t realize it could be that astounding without camping in space, i guess.